The Full Story

 Our History

-The Lawrence County Public Library was founded in February 1961 as the Moulton Library when the Town of Moulton created a public library board.
-Area residents had long wanted to improve the quality of life of area residents by providing public library services.
-With the assistance of the Alabama Public Library Service and the Wheeler Basin Regional Library in Decatur, a small library was created in the Alexander Building in downtown Moulton.
-Mrs. Thelma Pritchett was the first librarian at a salary of $50 per month, paid by the Town.
-In May 1961, the library was relocated to the Courthouse Annex on the square in downtown Moulton, and in October 1963 it was moved to the Courthouse basement.
-Mrs. Pritchett resigned in October 1963 and Allie Harris became the second librarian.
+The Lawrence County Public Library began its journey in February 1961 as the Moulton Library, when the Town of Moulton established a public library board.
+For years, the community had envisioned a place that would enrich lives through accessible library services.
+With help from the Alabama Public Library Service and the Wheeler Basin Regional Library in Decatur, a modest library took shape in the Alexander Building in downtown Moulton.
+The first librarian, Mrs. Thelma Pritchett, was hired with a monthly salary of $50, paid by the Town.

-In the early 1970s, desiring to build a new library facility, Moulton residents and others persuaded the county government to take on responsibility for public library services.
-A county board was created by the Lawrence Count y Commission and the municipal board dissolved.
-The Champion Paper Corporation (now International Paper) stepped up to the plate and agreed to pay for construction of the first Lawrence County Library building on College Street in Moulton on land provided by the Lawrence County Board of Education.
-This new library facility was begun in 1973 and opened its doors to the public on February 11, 1974.
-It was designed to provide a collection of 20,000 items, a staff of three, a public meeting room, and other amenities.
+In the early 1970s, the vision for a dedicated library facility gained momentum.
+Moulton residents, along with others, successfully encouraged the county government to assume responsibility for public library services.
+This led to the formation of a county library board, replacing the municipal board.
+The Champion Paper Corporation (now International Paper) generously funded the construction of the first Lawrence County Library building on College Street in Moulton, on land provided by the Lawrence County Board of Education.
+The new library opened its doors on February 11, 1974, with space for 20,000 items, a staff of three, and a public meeting room.

-Mrs. Jane Day was later selected as Library Director, reporting to the Wheeler Basin Regional Library in Decatur.
-In the 1970s, Wheeler Basin provided bookmobile service to rural Lawrence County residents.
-This service would continue until costs forced WBRL to cancel this service in the early 1980s.
-In the 1980s, a public library in the Town of Courtland was developed by Wheeler Basin.
-In 1984, the Friends of the Lawrence County Library was created to provide financial and advocacy support for the Library.
+Over the years, the library continued to grow and adapt.
+Mrs. Jane Day became the Library Director, reporting to Wheeler Basin Regional Library.
+In the 1970s, Wheeler Basin offered bookmobile services to rural Lawrence County residents, a service that continued until the early 1980s.
+During the 1980s, Wheeler Basin also helped establish a public library in the Town of Courtland.
+In 1984, the Friends of the Lawrence County Library was formed to provide financial support and advocacy for the library.

-In 2023, as the collection was downsized the previous year for the RFID project, the library relocated the children’s collection to convert the space into a multi-purpose programming room.
+In 2023, with the collection downsized, the children’s collection was relocated, and the space was converted into a multi-purpose programming room.

 Mission